matt77hias/MAGE-v0-SpriteFont/README.md

 # MAGESpritFont

 ## About
-A command line tool for generating binary sprite fonts for use with SpriteFont in [MAGE](https://github.com/matt77hias/MAGE).
+A command line tool for generating binary sprite fonts for use with `mage::SpriteFont` in [MAGE](https://github.com/matt77hias/MAGE).